 I’ve resolved that if I can’t bring myself to walk on it daily, to flatten its soft pile with everyday usage or to expose it to the insensitivities of my household’s curious cats, I can at least mount it on a tall wall in my entryway and gaze upon it as I journey out into the world and back again.
 If my rug is once again in full view, I’m sure I’ll stop from time to time to admire the intricacies.

 Plus, I’m overdue for sharing some of what I know of its history with my kids, who just might enjoy tracing the vines and searching out a few of those intriguing flaws.

 If you ever have any questions about any oriental or area rug or would like advice on purchasing or cleaning, ABC is easy to reach.

 Our full-service rug cleaning plant is located in downtown Ithaca, NY.
 We offer free pickup and delivery services to the Syracuse, NY and many other surrounding areas.

-You can call our office to schedule an appointment at 272-1566 or you can contact us by clicking here.
+You can call or text our office to schedule an appointment at 272-1566 or you can contact us by clicking here.